Create new pages

 The information in the structured data is not shown in the user-visible text.
 For example, review stars are in the structured data but not on the page.
 This would cause the stars to appear only in Search results, but not on the page.
 This often occurs with Products or Reviews.

 Don't treat a list of items (of any type) as a single item when assigning item properties.
 For example, do not assign a single review rating or location to a list of items; instead you should apply individual attributes to each item in the list.
-Don't treat lists of "hotels in Madrid," "summer dresses," or "cake recipes" as a single items.
+Don't treat lists of "summer dresses" or "cake recipes" as a single items.

 The name of the product must be 1) The name of the product itself, not the name of the manufacturing or selling company, and 2) A real product name, not a description.
 Examples of invalid product names: "Android Phones", " "Nexus Phones," or "Top-Selling Nexus Phones".
 Example of a valid product name: "Nexus 5X".